vrtpro/evelyn/README.md

 -   \[Alias] https://epel.falcxxdev.ml/
 -   \[Origin] https://evelyn-nu.vercel.app/

+## Project progress

+See our progress for this project.
+You can see and track our [Project Roadmap](https://github.com/gifaldyazkaa/evelyn/projects/1) in General, or [UI Roadmap](https://github.com/gifaldyazkaa/evelyn/projects/2) for this project.
+You can see our To-do list, In progress, and Done things there.

 ## Credits

 A big thanks to all the volunteers and contributors listed below.
 They are helping and made a huge changes to this project.
 Without these contributors, this project would not have been completed as expected.
 Once again, thanks!